 4 Using this document

-ISO/IEC 24772-1:2022 subclause 4.2 documents the process of creating software that is safe, secure and trusted within the context of the system in which it is fielded.
+ISO/IEC 24772-1:2024 4.2 documents the process of creating software that is safe, secure and trusted within the context of the system in which it is fielded.
 The Ada programming language was explicitly designed for safety, security and the early elimination of errors from Ada programs.
 Nevertheless, as this document shows, vulnerabilities exist in the Ada programming environment, and organizations are responsible for understanding and addressing the programming language issues that arise in the context of the real-world environment in which the program will be fielded.

-Organizations following this document, in addition to following subclause 4.2 of ISO/IEC 24772-1 can:
+Organizations following this document, in addition to following ISO/IEC 24772-1:2024 4.2 can:

 Identify and analyze weaknesses in the product or system, including systems, subsystems, modules, and individual components;